 Section 2B continues from Buckhorn Overlook to the town of Troy.
 While Troy offers almost no services, resupply boxes can be mailed to Troy Resort.

 From Buckhorn Overlook to Vigne Campground there are two alternates; the north alternate is more direct but along a relatively busy gravel road, and the south alternate touches along the northern part of the Zumwalt Prairie.
-At Joseph Canyon, the birthplace of Chief Joseph and focal point of our Camas to Condors work, the alternate route shown through the Nez Perce Precious Lands is not recommended at this time due to very challenging and overgrown terrain in the canyon.
-The main route descends to the foot of Joseph Creek by a steep cross country route that has been marked with rock cairns and flagging.
+Joseph Canyon is the birthplace of Chief Joseph and the focal point of our Camas to Condors work.
+The main route descends to the foot of Joseph Creek by a steep cross country route.
+The alternate route shown through the Nez Perce Precious Lands is not recommended.
 Views from Table Mountain above Joseph Canyon, and exploring the largely intact and rarely visited forests in the northern sections of the Wallowa Whitman National Forest, offer a memorable journey through the Nez Perce homeland.

 Section 3A: 50.3 Miles